Ranked first in the world for Development Studies

 In partnership with the University of Sussex, IDS is ranked first in the world for development studies by the QS University Rankings.

-Postgraduate studies have been central to IDS since its foundation in 1966, and we now offer nine general and specialised MA courses and a vibrant PhD programme.
+Postgraduate studies have been central to IDS since its foundation in 1966 as the UK’s first specialist institution for teaching and research on international development.
+We now offer nine general and specialised Masters courses and a vibrant PhD programme.

 Make a contribution to global transformations